 The other benefits of OCR technologies include the following:

-• Save space by digitizing paper documents.
+- Save space by digitizing paper documents.

-• Save time required for manual data entry.
+- Save time required for manual data entry.

-• Improve information accessibility for users.
+- Improve information accessibility for users.

-• Speed up the document workflow process.
+- Speed up the document workflow process.

 OCR Paired with Artificial Intelligence solution

 OCR accuracy for basic software is around 98%.
 Using AI technology will increase accuracy even further.
 Intelligent Data Capture AI technology, for instance, improves OCR invoice recognition.
 Using a deep learning algorithm and with occasional assistance from a human operator, it learns naming standards and template formats to automatically identify and capture accurate data.
-This gives the AP team an opportunity to move from the back office to the front lines.
+This allows the AP team to move from the back office to the front lines.
 Artificial intelligence technology helps businesses make better operational decisions that reduce expenses and improve customer service.

 Who can benefit from OCR?